flyrootmedia/udemy-react-streamy/README.md

 ## Modern React with Redux (2020 Update) - Streams Project
 This project was built as part of the above Udemy course taught by Stephen Grider.
-I left in some commented out code representing different stages of refactoring throughout the project, as well as some notes
+I left in some commented out code representing different stages of refactoring throughout the project, as well as some notes.

+The course had this project built with class based componenents, but I chose to use functional components, so had to use some different techniques for implementing the various lifecycle methods described in the course.

 ## Concepts used: